rwsun/personal-site/README.md

 # personal-site
-hi I'll be working on this instead of math class.
-Also, thought I should have a personal siet!
+hi time to work on this instead of math class

 email me if you have any questions.